shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 b.
 This license constitutes the entire agreement between the Licensee and the Licensor concerning the subject matter hereof.

 c.
 Order of Precedence.
 In the event of any conflict, ambiguity, or inconsistency between the information provided by the Licensor within any placeholder of this License and the standard, non-placeholder provisions of this License, the standard, non-placeholder provisions shall govern and control.

+d.
+Identification of Licensor.
+The party offering this license as the Licensor must, in the space designated for the Copyright Notice, clearly and accurately identify the legal party acting as the Licensor.
+If the Licensor is a legal entity (e.g., a corporation), its official registered name must be used.
+If the Licensor is an individual, the use of a publicly established channel name or pseudonym under which they consistently operate shall be deemed a sufficient identification for the purposes of this license.
+Ambiguous or incomplete identification of the Licensor may affect the validity and enforceability of this license.

 11\.
 Distribution and Modification of This License Document